Infidelity Therapy – How can it help?

 Eventually, the focus is on the overarching aim of infidelity therapy – determining whether partners are capable of moving forward together or if moving on separately is more beneficial.

-Integrative Therapy for Infidelity (In-Person or Online via Internet-Based Platforms)
+Integrative Counselling and Therapy for Infidelity (In-Person or Online via Internet-Based Platforms)

 The impact of infidelity is often regarded as interpersonal betrayal trauma, The associated symptoms, such as shock, reliving, flashbacks and hyperarousal are considered post-traumatic (Ecker, 2012).
 Nevertheless, trauma interventions are insufficient to help couples recover from an affair.
 Marriage therapy that I find helpful for infidelity-specific problems integrates